swasher/pdfupload/README.md

 Some details
 ------------------------------

-## Handling settings secrets
+## Handling secret settings

-**All** sensitive data, like paswords, API keys, etc., stored at Ansibles's encrypted vault.
+**All** sensitive data, like passwords, API keys, etc., stored at Ansibles's encrypted vault.
 This data can be used within any Ansible scripts, like provisioning, deploy, database operation, etc.